21 Things You Can't Return to Amazon — Either Online or In-Store

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Amazon is quick with refunds, too.
-In most cases, you'll get it as an "advance" as soon as the shipper scans the bar code on the return label you've taped to your package.
-Keep in mind, if you have already received a refund and are expected to return the item, you will be charged if the item is not sent back.
-Also, if you purchased an item from a seller other than one fulfilled by Amazon, and it is eligible for Amazon Prime, that item is subject to the same return policies as items fulfilled by Amazon.com.
+The retailer is quick with refunds, too.
+In most cases, you'll get it as an "advance" as soon as the shipper scans the bar code on the return label on your package or the QR code in your Amazon app.
+Keep in mind, if you receive a refund before shipping the item, you will be charged if the item is not sent back by the stated deadline.

 If you order via Alexa voice shopping, you can return non-digital products to Amazon for free.
 For accidental digital purchases via Alexa, contact customer service for a refund (and deletion of the product) within seven days.

-Items you can't return to Amazon
+21 items you can't return to Amazon

-- Amazon Bulk Liquidations Store items are final sale and not returnable
+- Amazon Bulk Liquidations Store items are final sale and not returnable.

 - Amazon Pharmacy does not accept returns (including 6-month supplies of medication or if your prescription changes).
-Although, if there are issues with your medication, for example, if it’s been tampered with, contact Amazon Pharmacy Customer Care at 1-855-745-5725
+Although, if there are issues with your medication, for example, if it’s been tampered with, contact Amazon Pharmacy Customer Care at 1-855-745-5725.

 - Customized products (unless there is damage, defect or an error, such as misspellings)